QuestNetwork/qd-messages-ts/README.md

 ## Roadmap

 **0.9.3**
+- Offer "LocalStorage" As A Storage Container On The Web To Stay Signed In
 - Sidebars resizable
 - Participant/Friends Groups And Folders
 - Set Alias (show custom name instead of pub key) and profile pictures